Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: EXPERIMENTS

-\subsection{Performance of GraphSHS on Real-World Datasets}
+\subsection{Performance of \?{GraphSHS} on Real-World Datasets}

 This section evaluates GraphSHS performance on five real-world datasets.
-Since real-world networks exhibit some characteristics similar to that of SF graphs; therefore, we train our model on an SF graph (SF graph of 5000 nodes having the same properties as discussed in Table \ref{summary_syn}) and test the model on real-world datasets.
-We present the Top-$k$\% accuracy and running time of the baselines in Tables \ref{result_real} and \ref{time_real}, respectively.
+Since real-world networks exhibit some characteristics similar to that of SF graphs; therefore, we train our model on an SF graph (SF graph of 5000 nodes having the same properties as discussed in \tabref{summary_syn}) and test the model on real-world datasets.
+We present the Top-$k$\% accuracy and running time of the baselines in \tabref{result_real,time_real}, respectively.
 The results illustrate that GraphSHS attains competitive Top-$k$\% accuracy compared to other baselines.
 Nevertheless, considering the trade-off between accuracy and run time, GraphSHS runs much faster than the baselines.
-Take the example of the ca-CondMat network; GraphSHS performs better than both the baselines by achieving Top-$5$\% accuracy of 95.73\% and Top-$10$\% accuracy of 90.43\%.
-Although constraint performs better by 3\% in Top-$20$\% accuracy for the same network; however, GraphSHS is 1311 times faster.
-On the other hand, if we take an example of a large scale network, such as com-Amazon, constraint outperforms GraphSHS in Top-$10$\% and Top-$20$\% accuracy; however, GraphSHS is 239.8 times faster than the best baseline.
-GraphSHS achieves the best Top-$5$\% accuracy in all five real-world networks and the best Top-$10$\% accuracy in three out of five networks.
-However, for the Top-$20$\% accuracy, constraint algorithm is more accurate in all five networks.
-Table \ref{time_real} shows that GraphSHS achieves a minimum speedup of 167.1 and is up to 1311 times faster than the baseline algorithms.
+Take the example of the ca-CondMat network; GraphSHS performs better than the baselines by achieving Top-$5$\% accuracy of 95.73\% and Top-$10$\% accuracy of 90.43\%.
+Although vote rank performs better in the Top-$20$\% accuracy for the same network; however, GraphSHS is 919.5 times faster. {In the email-Enron graph, GraphSHS performs better than the baselines by achieving the highest Top-$5$\% and Top-$10$\% accuracy.} On the other hand, if we take an example of a large-scale network, such as com-Amazon, constraint outperforms GraphSHS in Top-$10$\% and Top-$20$\% accuracy; however, GraphSHS is 239.8 times faster than the best baseline. {The vote rank algorithm cannot complete the computation for com-DBLP and com-Amazon networks within 3 days, probably due to the large network size (approximately 1,000,000 edges).
+Therefore, we have included NA corresponding to its accuracy and time in the results.} GraphSHS achieves the best Top-$5$\% accuracy in four real-world networks and the best Top-$10$\% accuracy in three out of five networks.
+However, for the Top-$20$\% accuracy, constraint algorithm is more accurate. \tabref{time_real} shows that GraphSHS achieves a minimum speedup of 167.1 and is up to 919.5 times faster than the baseline algorithms.
 The run time comparison indicates the efficiency advantage of our model over other baselines.
 Furthermore, our results proved that the proposed simple graph neural network architecture GraphSHS is sufficient to solve the SHSs discovering problem on real-world networks.